Two rival self-driving cars have close call in California

 Both companies previously have reported minor collisions of self-driving cars with vehicles piloted by people.
 In most of those cases, the self-driving car was stopped, typically at an intersection, and was rear-ended by another vehicle.

-In all cases, the self-driving prototype was not at fault, according to the California Department of Motor Vehicles and the companies.
+In all cases, the self-driving prototype was not at fault, according to the companies.

 Editing by Stephen R. Trousdale and Leslie Adler